tencent cloud

 Directions

-Step 1: Configure Layer 4 Proxy Forwarding Rules
+Step 1: Configuring L4 Proxy Forwarding Rules

-3. On the L4 Proxy page, select the L4 proxy instance you want to modify, and click Configure.
+3. On the L4 proxy page, select the L4 proxy instance you want to modify and click Configure.

 4. Select the Layer 4 proxy rule that requires passing the real client IP and click Edit.